Lisičji Potok: King's drinking fountain

 After the Partisans liberated Belgrade from Germans in the fall of 1944, the new Communist authorities conducted reprisals and organized massive executions of population.
 Out of some 20 such locations, Lisičji Potok was the largest execution location of this kind in Belgrade, with over 1,000 people being executed here, organized by the OZNA security agency.
+The executions on the location continued to 1946.
 Location was then neglected for decades.
 By the 2010s, it was endangered by the uncontrolled urbanization of the neighborhood.
 In October 2018 it was announced that there are plans to revitalize the fountain, to arrange access paths to it and to form a small park around it.
 The park would also include a small, stone-made amphitheater, newly planted trees and flowers, benches and a cross-shaped monument dedicated to the victims of the Communist regime.
 The monument, a 1 m tall granite cross attached to the rock, was erected.
 It was vandalized in November 2019, and replaced with the wooden cross.
 The fountain itself was vandalized with graffiti, but was cleaned later.

 In the 21st century, due to the massive urbanization of the surrounding area, the water from the fountain was declared unsuitable for drinking.
 Since 2017, annual commemorations in early November are held.
 Groups of self-organized citizens, family members of the executed ones, take care of the location which remains in bad shape.
 The fountain is clogged and soaks the surrounding area, but city communal companies claim they have no authority over it.
 In September 2021, Belgrade's Institute for the Cultural Monuments Protection announced that in the first half of 2022 they will announce the reconstruction and restoration project for the fountain.
 City representatives in November 2021 confirmed that the complex will become a city's memorial park in 2022, but the works were postponed for 2023.

+The fountain was restored to its 1936 appearance and re-opened on 9 October 2023, on the 89th anniversary of the Alexander I Karađorđević, to whom it was originally dedicated and named after.